The right tools can make it a breeze to respond to requests for information

 We started discussing FOIA requests, requests for information and public records requests in the first part of this two-part blog series.
 Although each organization may have a different name for these types of requests, they all share some common characteristics.

 They are becoming more common and can be time-consuming to respond to.
 However, they also follow the same rules and procedures.
 As a result, there’s no need to reinvent the wheel each time you respond to a FOIA request or request for information.
-In fact, with the right software and tools, you can implement a standardized process to follow whenever you receive a request.
+In fact, with the right government case management software and tools, you can implement a standardized process to follow whenever you receive a request.